All Episodes

 All these false premises, all these templates.

-Does it kind of turn his stomach that he's now at a place where he has to really get health care by this 51-person vote as opposed to the more traditional means of a super majority in the Senate?
+For a president who really prides himself as a consensus builder, does it kind of turn his stomach that he's now at a place where he has to really get health care by this 51-person vote as opposed to the more traditional means of a super majority in the Senate?

-We got health care done, not with 51, but with 60 votes.
+We got health care done not with 51, but with 60 votes.

 In most households, I bet in Chuck's household, I know in my household, 51% represents a majority viewpoint.

-President is the president, and he's got to leave this country.
+President, he's the president, and he's got to leave this country.

 We will continue to talk to Republicans.